VaneCode/portfolio-mobile/README.md

 # Portfolio: setup and mobile version skeleton

-> This is a project to setup a mobile version skeleton for a portfolio.
+> This is a project to setup a mobile version for a portfolio, that contains the hearline section, works section and about me section.

 ## Built With